seung-seop-ahn/concurrency-inventory-system/README.md

 - `synchronized`
   - `@Transactional` can also cause race condition.
 So must remove before using it.

+## Problem & Solution 2

+- Race condition
+  - The `synchronized` keyword is guaranteed only within one process.
+  - If there is only one server, this is fine, but if there are multiple servers, access to the data occurs from multiple places.

 ## Author

 👤 **Kevin Ahn**